MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/monitor-clients-cloud-management-gateway.md

 Configuration Manager can stop a CMG service when the total data transfer goes over your limit.
 Use [alerts](#set-up-outbound-traffic-alerts) to trigger notifications when the usage reaches warning or critical levels.
 To help reduce any unexpected Azure costs because of a spike in usage, this option turns off the cloud service.

 > [!IMPORTANT]
 > Even if the service isn't running, there are still costs associated with the cloud service.
 Stopping the service doesn't eliminate all associated Azure costs.
-To remove all cost for the cloud service, [remove the CMG](setup-cloud-management-gateway.md#modify-a-cmg).<!-- CHANGE THIS LINK -->
+To remove all cost for the cloud service, [delete the CMG](modify-cloud-management-gateway.md#delete-the-service).
 >
 > When you stop the CMG service, internet-based clients can't communicate with Configuration Manager.